-- Costs are entirely waived. - B. Aggravating Circumstances [Standards for Attorney Sanctions for Professional Misconduct, standards 1.2(f) & 1.5].
-Facts supporting aggravating circumstances are required. - (1) Prior record of discipline - (a) State Bar Court case # of prior case - (b) Date prior discipline effective - (c) Rules of Professional Conduct/ State Bar Act violations: - (d) Degree of prior discipline - (e) If Respondent has two or more incidents of prior discipline, use space provided below. - (2) Dishonesty: Respondent's misconduct was intentional, surrounded by, or followed by bad faith, dishonesty, concealment, overreaching or other violations of the State Bar Act or Rules of Professional Conduct. - (3) Trust Violation: Trust funds or property were involved and Respondent refused or was unable to account to the client or person who was the object of the misconduct for improper conduct toward said funds or property. - (4) Harm: Respondent's misconduct harmed significantly a client, the public or the administration of justice. - (5) Indifference: Respondent demonstrated indifference toward rectification of or atonement for the consequences of his or her misconduct. - (6) Lack of Cooperation: Respondent displayed a lack of candor and cooperation to victims of his/her misconduct or to the State Bar during disciplinary investigation or proceedings.
+Costs are entirely waived.

+B. Aggravating Circumstances [Standards for Attorney Sanctions for Professional Misconduct, standards 1.2(h) & 1.5].
+Facts supporting aggravating circumstances are required.

+- (1) Prior record of discipline - (a) State Bar Court case # of prior case - (b) Date prior discipline effective - (c) 🔲 Rules of Professional Conduct/ State Bar Act violations: - (d) Degree of prior discipline - (e) If Respondent has two or more incidents of prior discipline, use space provided below. - (2) Intentional/Bad Faith/Dishonesty: Respondent's misconduct was dishonest, intentional, or surrounded by, or followed by bad faith. - (3) Misrepresentation: Respondent's misconduct was surrounded by, or followed by, misrepresentation. - (4) Concealment: Respondent's misconduct was surrounded by, or followed by, concealment. - (5) Overreaching: Respondent's misconduct was surrounded by, or followed by, overreaching. - (6) Uncharged Violations: Respondent's conduct involves uncharged violations of the Business and Professions Code, or the Rules of Professional Conduct. - (7) Trust Violation: Trust funds or property were involved and Respondent refused or was unable to account to the client or person who was the object of the misconduct for improper conduct toward said funds or property. - (8) Harm: Respondent's misconduct harmed significantly a client, the public, or the administration of justice.

-- (7) Multiple/Pattern of Misconduct: Respondent's current misconduct evidences multiple acts of wrongdoing or demonstrates a pattern of misconduct. - (8) Restitution: Respondent failed to make restitution. - (9) No aggravating circumstances are involved.
+- (9) Indifference: Respondent demonstrated indifference toward rectification of or atonement for the consequences of his or her misconduct. - (10) Candor/Lack of Cooperation: Respondent displayed a lack of candor and cooperation to victims of his/her misconduct, or to the State Bar during disciplinary investigations or proceedings. - (11) I Multiple Acts: Respondent's current misconduct evidences multiple acts of wrongdoing. - (12) Pattern: Respondent's current misconduct demonstrates a pattern of misconduct. - (13) Restitution: Respondent failed to make restitution. - (14) Ulnerable Victim: The victim(s) of Respondent's misconduct was/were highly vulnerable. - (15) No aggravating circumstances are involved.